 These asset classes are both available to the everyday investor.
 However, the way investors purchase stock and the way they purchase farmland vary significantly.

-When it comes to purchasing farmland, investors have a couple options to choose from.
-The two most popular methods for buying farmland are either buying the land directly, or going through a farmland crowdfunding platform.
+When it comes to purchasing farmland, investors have a couple of options to choose from.
+The two most popular methods for buying farmland are either buying the land directly or going through a farmland crowdfunding platform.

-Now you own the property, but you’ve still got to get a farmer to rent it from you and manage the property.
-This is a relatively drawn-out process, and from start to finish you can expect it to take a few months. you’ll also have the ongoing commitment of working with the farmer and managing the land.
+Now you own the property, but you still need to find someone to rent it from you and manage the property.
+This is a relatively drawn-out process, and from start to finish, you can expect it to take a few months.

 Your other option which is typically more attractive to investors is to go through a farmland crowdfunding platform.
 There are a number of these popping up lately, such as AcreTrader, which simplifies the process for investors.
 This is a “managed” and more passive approach when investing in farms.

-Through these platforms, investors can diversify their portfolios by investing into more deals.
-With a lower barrier-to-entry and no management requirements, it’s much easier to invest.
+Through these platforms, investors can diversify their portfolios by investing in more deals.
+With a lower barrier to entry and no management requirements, it's much easier to invest.